Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Results

 \subsubsection{Medium CA Appeal}

-Consistent with quantitative findings, participants described the Medium CA as balanced, approachable, and effective.
-Comments highlighted friendliness (P1), attentiveness (P17), and a personality that “meshed with mine” (P24).
-Others emphasized professionalism and trustworthiness, with a style “fluid and to the point” (P15).
+Participants described the Medium CA as balanced, approachable, and effective.
+Comments highlighted friendliness (P1), attentiveness (P17), and a personality that ``meshed with mine'' (P24).
+Others emphasized trustworthiness, with a style ``fluid and to the point'' (P15).
 While a few noted a slightly “robotic” quality (P13), overall reflections reinforced higher Intelligence, Intention to Adopt, and Likeability.